The Confident Eater

 Why get support for your fussy/picky eater, jigsaw puzzle, Judith Yeabsley|Fussy Eating NZ, #pickyeatingspectrum, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

 10. Following accepted practice.
 One of the most challenging parts of resolving fussy eating is knowing what to do.
-There is so much conflicting advice, it’s hard to know what is appropriate for our child, and if things aren’t working should we continue or not?
+There is so much conflicting advice, it’s hard to know what is appropriate for your child, and then, if things aren’t working should you continue or not?

 One of the biggest advantages I see in working with outside experts is the peace of mind that brings.
 Knowing that you are doing the best you can each day is very comforting.